 Throughout Reception year children are assessed against the Early Learning Goals (ELGs).
 The ELGs set out the required standard children are expected to achieve by the time they leave Reception.
-Mrs Hanks and her team make on-going assessments of each child by observing them in their learning environment and working alongside them.
+Mrs Hanks, Mrs Wright and the Reception team make on-going assessments of each child by observing them in their learning environment and working alongside them.
 Tests are not given in Reception class but 'checks' will often be used, for example, to see if your child can read certain words or count fluently.

 Keeping You Informed of Your Child's Progress

 There are three main points in the year when we will communicate with you about your child's progress.

 Autumn term 1 - parent / teacher meeting to discuss how your child has settled and our initial impressions of their achievement